Services

 Please get in touch for an initial review on how to get the best available outcome for your dispute.
 We do provide fee estimates, legal analysis and a range of options and strategies

-• Very few of our cases reach court as we usually achieve settlement out of court.
+- Very few of our cases reach court - We usually achieve settlement out of court.
 For example, we have found solutions for disputes surrounding the buying and selling of businesses, contract disputes, partnership disputes and disputes between shareholders with experience in acting for minority shareholders.

 Reasons not to go to trial